Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/backstage.md

 ## Auto-Selecting a Tab When Backstage Opens

 The [RibbonBackstage](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage).[IsOpen](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage.IsOpen) property gets or sets whether the backstage is currently open.
-A related [RibbonBackstage](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage).[IsOpenChanged](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage.IsOpenChanged) event fires whenever that property changes.
+A related [RibbonBackstage](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage).[IsOpenChanged](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage.IsOpenChanged) event is raised whenever that property changes.
 This is an ideal place to initialize the backstage so that a certain tab is always selected when it opens.

 The event handler for the [RibbonBackstage](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage).[IsOpenChanged](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage.IsOpenChanged) event can check to see if the backstage is being opened and, if so, ensure the [RibbonBackstage](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage).`SelectedItem` property is set to the desired tab.